talkee-C241-PS12/mobile-development/README.md

 </ul>

 <h2>Installation</h2>
 To install Talkee, ensure your device is running Android 8.0 or higher.
-You can download the APK file from the link below:<br>
+You can download the APK file from our Github releases.
-<a href="https://drive.google.com/file/d/1MOKmnrARXAoD35czYz6KVvD0eRGr-vby/view?usp=drive_link">Link APK</a>

 <h2>Usage</h2>
 To get started with Talkee, simply log in using your Google Account.
 Once logged in, you'll be directed to the home page, where you can explore all of Talkee's features.
 Access video-based learning modules, engage in game-based learning assessments, track your progress on the leaderboard, review your learning history, and manage your profile.